NannyML/nannyml/docs/tutorials/detecting_data_drift/model_outputs/drift_detection_for_multiclass_classification_model_outputs.rst

 Why Perform Drift Detection for Model Outputs
 ---------------------------------------------

-The distribution of model outputs tells us how likely it is that our population will do what the model predicts.
+The distribution of the model outputs tells us the model's evaluation of how likely the predicted outcome is to happen across the model's population.
 If the model's population changes, then our populations' actions will be different.
 The difference in actions is very important to know as soon as possible because they directly affect the business results from operating a machine learning model.